Bouchon Bistro, Las Vegas

 Book Reservation

 The decor sets the mood, with colors, paintings, and a long magnificent French pewter bar, velvet banquettes, and antique light fixtures that set the stage for a French meal.
-Almost all the people here were tourists.
+Almost all the people here were from CES trade show.

 This Bouchon restaurant is larger and busier than Yountville.
 It also has a louder vibe.
 They have the Bouchon Bakery downstairs, which sells some of the best french bread and pastries around.